ROCm/rocThrust/docs/data-type-support.rst

 rocThrust and Thrust support custom, user-defined types, if they provide the interface required by the used functions.

 .. rubric:: Footnotes
 ..
-[1] Limited support on the host side.
+[1] These types are supported in rocThrust and Thrust, however the host-side hip-implementations of these types miss some functionality, and are mostly intended as storage types to be passed between functions.